Almost spanning subgraphs of random graphs after adversarial edge removal

 Let~$\phi$ be an arbitrary colouring of the edges of the complete graph~$K_n$.
 If~$\phi$ uses no colour more than~$k$ times then we say that~$\phi$ is \emph{$k$-bounded}.
-Moreover, a copy of a graph~$H$ in~$K_n$ is \emph{polychromatic} if $\phi$ uses no colour more than once on~$H$.
-If there is a polychromatic copy of~$H$ in~$K_n$ then~$\phi$ is called \emph{$H$-polychromatic}.
+Moreover, a copy of a graph~$H$ in~$K_n$ is a \emph{rainbow} copy if $\phi$ uses no colour more than once on~$H$.
+If there is a rainbow copy of~$H$ in~$K_n$ then~$\phi$ is called \emph{$H$-rainbow}.

-Erd\H{o}s, Ne\v{s}et\v{r}il, and R\"odl~\cite{ErdNesRoe} asked for which $k=k(n)$ every $k$-bounded edge colouring of~$K_n$ has a polychromatic Hamilton cycle.
+Erd\H{o}s, Ne\v{s}et\v{r}il, and R\"odl~\cite{ErdNesRoe} asked for which $k=k(n)$ every $k$-bounded edge colouring of~$K_n$ has a rainbow Hamilton cycle.
 Frieze and Reed~\cite{FriRee} showed that $k(n)$ can grow as fast as $\kappa n/\log n$ for some constant~$\kappa$ (for early progress on this problem see the references in~\cite{FriRee}).
 Albert, Frieze, and Reed~\cite{AlbFriRee} improved this bound to $n/65$, which shows that $k$ can grow linearly, as was previously conjectured by Hahn and Thomassen~\cite{HahTho}.

-Here we consider the analogous question for $H$-polychromatic colourings with $H\in\cH_2^{\beta n}((1-\eta)n,\Delta)$.
+Here we consider the analogous question for $H$-rainbow colourings with $H\in\cH_2^{\beta n}((1-\eta)n,\Delta)$.
 As a consequence of our main theorem, Theorem~\ref{thm:main}, we prove the following result.